ibidem/mjolnir-types/+Docs/-02-Generic-Types.md

  * Channeled
  * Paged

-There are others but these are some of the more *generic* ones.
+Some of the more specialized generic interfaces

+ * Writable
+ * Savable
+ * Recoverable
+ * Matcher
+ * Linkable
+ * Contextual
+ * Eloquent
+ * Exportable

 ### `Meta` interface